 Lead authors for the PNAS paper were David Onofrei of SDSU and Lucas Parent of Northwestern.

-SDSU associate professor of analytical chemistry Gregory Holland holds a Black Widow spider.
+SDSU associate professor of analytical chemistry Gregory Holland shown in his lab.